The Best Jeeping Trails in Colorado

 Its rocky terrain offers the perfect challenge for your high-clearance Jeep, with unmatched scenic views over an alpine environment.
 Since it can be closed at any time due to snow or inclement weather, this pass is the ideal summer trail trip, but be wary, it is not for the faint of heart.

 Experienced Jeep enthusiasts will be amazed at this 13,000+ high pass with stream crossings and rocky navigation.

-While these are some of the top Jeep and off-roading trails in the great state of Colorado, be reminded that there are a whole lot more offerings out there.
+While these are some of the top Jeep trails in Colorado, be reminded that there are a whole lot more offerings out there.

-If you’re ready to hit the vast Rocky Mountains, remember to bring your TopLift Pro along for the ride for quick, easy Jeep hardtop removal.
+If you’re ready to hit the vast Rocky Mountains and want to make the most of those Colorado off-road trails, remember to bring your TopLift Pro along for the ride for quick, easy Jeep hardtop removal.

 And as always, happy Jeeping!